Combodo/iTop/datamodels/2.x/authent-cas/README.md

 'cas_version' => 'S1',
 ```

-## combodo-cas extension
+## authent-cas extension

 This extension is a quick port of the previous implementation of the the CAS SSO into iTop.
-For backward compatibility it retains the same parameters (which are part of the global config and not part of the *combodo-cas module* configuration).
+For backward compatibility it retains the same parameters (which are part of the global config and not part of the *authent-cas module* configuration).

 The library used is still **phpCAS** (now under the Apereo umbrella and more or less maintained...) <https://github.com/apereo/phpCAS>.